tonocastillo/jira-backup-lambdas/README.md

 Some resources were hardcoded in the template since having this solution in one region is enough but you can add some parameters to the template and make changes when creating a new stack in Cloudformation.

-Resources:
+### Resources:

-The original idea for this backup came from here: https://github.com/datreeio/jira-backup-py
+The original idea for this backup came from: https://github.com/datreeio/jira-backup-py
 Thank you.